 - thrift stores (Salvation Army, Goodwill, Value Village, etc.)

-- Amazon.com or the Amazon in your country
+- Amazon.com or the Amazon online store in your country

 Here are the book series that I recommend:

-I picked these first two series because the characters live in the real world.
-The stories are about everyday situations.
-There are no magical creatures!
+I picked these first two series because the characters live in the real world and the stories are about everyday situations.

 1. Greetings from Somewhere